alexandermittet/TrafficPulse/misc/Logs/logbook.md

       - We discovered yolov7 and yolov8.
       - We successfully implmented yolov7 into our current code but with yolov7 we saw a decrease in performance when running our program.
       - We are still tring to make yolov8 work with our code as yolov8 works using the ultralytics library

+#### 18. sept 2023
+- IRL:
+  - We have called Steffen from Movia about getting in contact with relevant people to do the mom test.
+We gave us an email to a person called Jakob Bommersholdt which we could call and talk to.
+- Technical:
+  - We have begun working on a test set such that when we change code to optimzie it we know if it will have an effect on the over all accuracy.
+This will also help us eliminate overfitting to a single video.
+The way we have done this is by manually annotating a video using RoboFlow.